TaylanUB/scheme-srfis/README.md

   they're not in this repository, if the alternative is using horrid hacks.

+- Feel free to use R6RS libraries in your SRFI implementation (imported via the R7RS library system), if the alternative is using horrid hacks.
+In particular, the Larceny project hosts a number of R7RS libraries named `(r6rs *)`, under `tools/R6RS/` in its source tree, which implement the APIs of the corresponding `(rnrs *)` libraries of R6RS; feel free to use those.

 - Test suites are written in a strict format using SRFI-64 for human and machine consumption; see below.